Nikiski – Alaskan Community – Alaskan Fishing

 The Port of Nikiski is mainly dedicated to the oil and gas economy.
 However, about 50 residents of the town are listed as holding commercial fishing licenses, and some of the income in Nikiski stems from commercial fishing or sport fishing for tourists.
 For the most part, fishing in Nikiski is done in the many surrounding rivers, streams, and lakes.

 If you are injured working in Nikiski in the small but important fishing industry there, contact us for a free consultation.
-The law firm of Stacey & Jacobsen, LLP is committed to those who work the seas in Alaska.
+The law firm of Stacey & Jacobsen, PLLC is committed to those who work the seas in Alaska.
 If you need help in Nikiski, or were injured working on a vessel anywhere else, our firm can provide the expertise and resources to ensure that you are adequately, properly, and aggressively represented.